EoinGeo/Jaeira/Locations/The Island Kingdom of Jar Celestia/People/Karther Jarborn.md

 TLDR
-King of [[The Island Kingdom of Jar Celestia]], Residing in [[Fahrun's Keep]] King whos infamous for bringing his many husbands into the elected councils.
+King of [[The Island Kingdom of Jar Celestia]], Residing in [[Fahrun's Keep]] King who is infamous for bringing his many husbands into the elected councils.
 Has a thing for intelligent/capable men, ending up that he just has a tonne of really experienced advice in each council from his scantily dressed advisors.

 Has a Military Husband --